sanjeevkomma/Spring-Boot/spring-boot-microservices/Docker-Kubernetes.md

 * Kubernetes is cloud neutral, it can run on AWS / AZure / GCP
 * Kubernetes leverages the simplicity of Platform as a Service (PaaS) when used on the Cloud
 * A Kubernetes cluster consists of a set of worker machines, called nodes, that run containerized applications.
 Every cluster has at least one worker node
-* Kubernetes is for Container Orchestration.
+* Kubernetes is for Container Orchestration
+* Pods are the smallest deployable units of computing that you can create and manage in Kubernetes
+* A Pod is a group of one or more containers, with shared storage and network resources, and a specification for how to run the containers

 # Features
 * Auto scaling --- can scale up / down the containers